Duncraig

 Recent residential development output has been above average within Duncraig when compared nationally

-With around 502 people per approval, Duncraig indicates a mature market.
-By 2041, Duncraig is projected to grow by 1,944 residents according to the latest AreaSearch quarterly estimate.
+Looking ahead, Duncraig is expected to grow by 1,798 residents through to 2041 (based on the latest AreaSearch quarterly estimate).
 Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.

 Frequently Asked Questions - Development